-To get more information on Fair PharmaCare: https://www2.gov.bc.ca/gov/content/health/health-drug-coverage/pharmacare-for-bc-residents/who-we-cover/fair-pharmacare-plan
+For more information about Fair PharmaCare, visit https://www2.gov.bc.ca/gov/content/health/health-drug-coverage/pharmacare-for-bc-residents/who-we-cover/fair-pharmacare-plan

-Shows how much you need to pay out of pocket, based on income: https://www2.gov.bc.ca/assets/gov/health/health-drug-coverage/pharmacare/income_bands_fair_pcare_regular.pdf
+Shows how much your patient has to pay out of pocket, based on their income: https://www2.gov.bc.ca/assets/gov/health/health-drug-coverage/pharmacare/income_bands_fair_pcare_regular.pdf

-Helps you calculate your deductible (out-of-pocket cost) using your tax information (if available): https://www.health.gov.bc.ca/pharmacare/plani/calculator/calculator-2019.html
+Helps you calculate your patient’s deductible (out-of-pocket cost) using their tax information (if available): https://my.gov.bc.ca/fpcare/financial-calculator

 Check the home page for a list of community resources.